dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

     - LOM architecture is supported (including cloud enclosures: C6420, C6520, C6620).
 **Cons**

-    - For iDRACs that are not DHCP enabled (ie Static), users need to enable IPMI manually.
+    - For iDRACs that are not DHCP enabled (that is, Static), users need to enable IPMI manually.

 For more information regarding BMC, `click here <bmc.html>`_